 Save Money and Save Lives.
-To ensure that the Act results in a net increase in funding for medical research, money from the payments fee will be made available only in years that annual appropriations to NIH and FDA keep pace with inflation, and initiatives supported under the Act must fall in at least one of four categories -
+To ensure that the Act results in a net increase in funding for medical research, money from the payments must be used to supplement existing NIH and FDA funding, and initiatives supported under the Act must fall into at least one of four categories -

-- Radically innovative research to develop treatments and diagnostics for unmet and under-met medical needs, evaluate new approaches to disease treatment, or identify new biomarkers. - Fundamental research to advance the understanding of cellular processes, protein science, immunology, genetics, or neurology to lay the foundation for the next generation of drugs. - Money-saving research that focuses on diseases that disproportionally impact government spending through Medicare, Medicaid, CHIP, VA, TRICARE, and the Affordable Care Act. - Supporting the next generation of scientists through research grants for young, independent investigators and universities with innovative training programs.
+- Radically innovative research to develop treatments for unmet and under-met medical needs, evaluate new approaches to disease treatment, or identify new biomarkers. - Fundamental research to advance the understanding of cellular processes, protein science, immunology, genetics, or neurology to lay the foundation for the next generation of drugs. - Money-saving research that focuses on diseases that disproportionally impact government spending through Medicare, Medicaid, CHIP, VA, TRICARE, and the Affordable Care Act. - Supporting the next generation of scientists through research grants for young, independent investigators and universities with innovative training programs.